Best 5 Apps to Improve Team Productivity (& Why They Work)

 ClickUp is a powerful task management tool with an intuitive user interface and easily navigable features.

-This tool allows teams to create a visual canvas that displays all aspects of a project in one place; this helps them stay focused on their objectives.
+This tool enables teams to create a visual canvas that displays all aspects of a project in one place, helping them stay focused on their objectives.

 If you're working on several projects, ClickUp allows you to customize task views and dependencies to organize and prioritize your work.

-This platform supports Agile methodologies, including Kanban and Scrum, and has features like Agile dashboards, Burndown Charts, and Sprint Boards.
+This platform supports Agile methodologies, including Kanban and Scrum, and offers features such as Agile dashboards, Burndown Charts, and Sprint Boards.

 It also integrates with third-party MarTech tools like Slack, Figma, HubSpot, and Loom.

 Pricing: Free plan available.
 Paid plans start at $7 per member/month.
-There's an Enterprise plan available for businesses who need a custom plan.
+There's an Enterprise plan available for businesses that need a custom plan.

 5. Evernote